deepset-ai/haystack-core-integrations/integrations/azure_ai_search/README.md

 ```

 ## Examples
-You can find a code example showing how to use the Document Store and the Retriever in the documentation or in [this Colab](https://colab.research.google.com/drive/1YpDetI8BRbObPDEVdfqUcwhEX9UUXP-m?usp=sharing).
+You can find a code example showing how to use the Document Store and the Retriever in the documentation.
 ## License

 `azure-ai-search-haystack` is distributed under the terms of the [Apache-2.0](https://spdx.org/licenses/Apache-2.0.html) license.